swaroopjcse/cv/sj-profile.md

 ## Select Publications

+P. D. Parthasarathy and **S. Joshi**, 2024. *Exploring the Need of Accessibility Education in the Software Industry: Insights from a Survey of Software Professionals in India*.
+In: ACM/IEEE 46th International Conference on Software Engineering (ICSE 2024)--Software Engineering Education and Training (SEET) Track, Apr 2024, Lisbon Portugal. *(Accepted)*

+P. D. Parthasarathy and **S. Joshi**, 2024. *Teaching Digital Accessibility to Industry Professionals using the Community of Practice framework: An Experience Report*.
+In: ACM/IEEE 46th International Conference on Software Engineering (ICSE 2024)--Software Engineering Education and Training (SEET) Track, Apr 2024, Lisbon Portugal. *(Accepted)*

+P. D. Parthasarathy and **S. Joshi**, 2023. *Serious Games for Enhancing Accessibility Awareness and Skills*.
+In: Proceedings of the ACM Conference on Global Computing Education Vol 2, Hyderabad, India.

 J. S. Bhatia, Parthasarathy P D, S. Tiwari, D. Nagpal, and **S. Joshi**.
 2023. *Integrating Accessibility in a Mobile App Development Course*.
 In Proceedings of the 54th ACM Technical Symposium on Computer Science Education V. 1 (SIGCSE 2023), March 15–18, 2023, Toronto, ON, Canada.
 ACM, New York, NY, USA, 7 pages.

 D. Nagpal, J. S. Bhatia, D. Goel, Parthasarathy P D, S. Tiwari, and **S. Joshi**. *Inclusive Thinking Questionnaire: Preliminary Results*.
 In: Proceedings of the 53rd ACM Technical Symposium on Computer Science Education V. 2 (SIGCSE 2022), Mar.
 2022, Providence, RI, USA.